shakebugs/shake-docs/docs/android/users/update-user-identifier.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->You can update user identifier you had used to register the user.
+>You can update the user identifier you had used to register the user.
 In most app flows, this is a method that's rarely called.

-An example would be if you have registered your user with an email.
+For example, suppose that you have registered your user with an email.
-However, a user can later change their email in app settings and still continue using your service as the same entity.
+The user would be able to subsequently change their email in app settings and still continue using your service as the same entity.

 Calling `Shake.updateUserId` on an already registered user:
 1. Updates the user identifier in the Shake database.